HazyResearch/deepdive/doc/example-spouse.md

 ON t1.spouse = t2.URI
 ```

-The output of the above query was stored in a new table named `dbpedia.spouseraw`.
-Finally, we used the following query to remove symmetric duplicates.
+The output of the above query is stored in a new table named `dbpedia.spouseraw`.
+Finally, we use the following query to remove symmetric duplicates.

 ```sql
 SELECT p1, p2